Google founders Sergey Brin and Larry Page offered their earliest employees a unique benefit: 20 percent time.

 Focus@Will-Supported Platforms: Web, iOS, Android, Sonos

 The large number of apps you need to do your work might also inhibit your productivity.
-In fact, you may be losing as many as five hours every week just performing basic tasks like logging into apps, switching between them, and duplicating actions across different ones.
+In fact, you may be losing as many as five hours every week just performing basic tasks like logging into apps, switching between them, managing project time tracking spreadsheets, and duplicating actions.

 Wrike helps by giving you a single place to perform many of the tasks that would require several apps.
 Use it as a project management tool, request intake platform, collaborative file management program, time and budget tracker, and more.
 Plus, Wrike integrates with hundreds of other apps, so you don’t need to manage the same data across multiple tools.